Presentation from Thursday, December 8, 2022: Waterways, Human Interaction, and the Deep History of Water in Minnesota: with Justin Blum

 Learn the part water plays in creating sinkholes, caves and sinking streams and how those features affect Minnesota's groundwater quality.

-Caves and Karst Presentation Link
+Caves and Karst: Presentation Link

 A few definitions: